jimburton/scrabble/chapters/Chapter5.md

 important functions from `Scrabble.Game.Internal`.

 A similar change is made to the `Board` code, adding `Scrabble.Board.Internal`.
+This is the last major refactoring we'll need to do to the library.

-The current state of files in the library:
+The final state of files in the library:

 ```
 src